Magical Pop'n

-is a side-scrolling action-platform video game developed by Polestar and published by Pack-In-Video exclusively for the Super Famicom in Japan on 10 March, 1995.
-When the Demon King's army steals a magic gem that holds tremendous power during an invasion from the castle in the kingdom of To'ahl, the Princess sets out on a journey to retrieve the stolen gem back, before it is used for world domination.
+is a side-scrolling action-platform video game.
+It was developed by Polestar and published by Pack-In-Video exclusively for the Super Famicom in Japan on 10 March 1995.
+In Magical Pop'n, the Demon King's army invades the kingdom of To'ahl and steals a magic gem that holds tremendous power from the castle.
+The Princess (voiced by AV idol Ai Iijima) then sets out on a journey to retrieve the stolen gem, before it can be used for the Demon King's nefarious plans of world domination.
 Its gameplay consists of platforming and exploration with a main six-button configuration, featuring special moves and techniques.

-Featuring the voice work of former AV idol Ai Iijima as the protagonist, Magical Pop'n was co-produced by Shōtarō Hara and Yasuhiro Wada, who would go on to create the Harvest Moon franchise after the release of this game in the same year with the first installment on the Super NES.
-The game has been met with mixed reception from critics who criticized the difficulty, voice acting, lack of any support for game save and for being a standard action title but the controls, graphics and animations received praise.
+Magical Pop'n was co-produced by Shōtarō Hara and Yasuhiro Wada.
+Wada would later become well-known for his work as producer on his next game, the 1996 SFC/SNES game Harvest Moon, also published by Pack-in-Video.
+The larger Harvest Moon franchise would go on to be popular and a great success.

-In recent years, Magical Pop'n has since become an expensive collector's item and one of the rarest Super Famicom titles, leading it to fetch high prices in the secondary video game collecting market.
+The game has been met with mixed reception from critics.
+Critics criticized the high difficulty, voice acting, lack of any support for saving the game, and for being a fairly standard action title, while the controls, graphics, and animations received praise.
+In the years after its release, Magical Pop'n become an expensive collector's item and one of the rarest Super Famicom titles.
+Cartridges fetch high prices in the secondary video game collecting market.